SNAP Outreach, Promotion and Partnerships

 Research demonstrates that financial incentives or “bonus bucks” have a defining impact on the number of SNAP recipients using their benefits at the markets, and the rate at which they return there to shop.
 In a 2010 study of the Boston Bounty Bucks program, 87% of participating SNAP recipients reported they were consuming more fresh produce as the result of the program and that they would continue to eat more produce even without the assistance of Bounty Bucks (Kim, 2010).
 Nationally-recognized organizations like Wholesome Wave and Fair Food Network, which have popularized incentive programs at farmers markets, have numerous resources on their web sites.
 Many markets have even found success developing independent, locally-funded incentive programs rather than working with national funders.
-The Portland Farmers Market raised funds in the community for their Fresh Exchange Program, and launched a companion organization called Farmers Market Fund in order to administer Fresh Exchange across the city.
-The Hub City Farmers Market in Spartanburg, South Carolina has leveraged two distinct funding sources to operate a “Double SNAP” program.
-To learn more about your options intitiating or funding an incentive campaign, consult The EBT Incentive Program Toolkit published by the Washington State Farmers Market Association, or The Oregon Farmers Markets Association’s web page devoted to starting SNAP-Based incentive programs, covering logistic aspects like volunteers and marketing as well as funding and evaluation.
+The Portland Farmers Market raised funds in the community for their Fresh Exchange Program and launched a companion organization called Farmers Market Fund in order to administer Fresh Exchange across the city.
+To learn more about your options initiating or funding an incentive campaign, consult The Oregon Farmers Markets Association’s web page devoted to starting SNAP-Based incentive programs, covering logistics like volunteers and marketing as well as funding and evaluation.

 Using incentive programs to increase purchasing power for SNAP consumers